Hydraulic Log Splitter Maintenance

 Check out the carburetor to make sure your engine's running efficiently.
 Remove the spark plug and check the plug gap and inspect the condition of the electrodes.
 A healthy engine is just as important as a healthy hydraulic system.

 Pull the pull cord out and inspect its full length for wear and tear.
-They do take a beating with time, and the last thing you want is to have it break when you need it.
+Cords do fray and get weaker with time, and the last thing you want is to have yours break when you need it.

 As soon as you notice significant fraying of the pull cord, go get yourself a new cord and replace the worn one.
 Then you'll know it's ready to go again when you need it.

 The pump in your hydraulic system is driven by the engine.
-It usually utilizes a power take off coupling to operate it, so check the coupling for loose play.
+It usually utilizes a power take-off (PTO) coupling to operate it, so check the coupling for loose play.

 If you can, check the central spindle of your pump to ensure it's not getting too loose.
 If there's too much play to either of these components, it could cause the pump to fail when it's under pressure.